-- If you're wearing a dress or skirt, the next part's easy - but if you have to pull your clothes down, make sure that they stay off the ground.
+- If you're wearing a dress, skirt, or tunic the next part's easy.
+If you have to pull your clothes down, make sure that they stay off the ground.
 The floor of a squat toilet is usually wet (hopefully from the water used for washing, but sometimes because the previous user was an inexpert aimer).
 The safest thing to do is to remove your pants or shorts completely and hang them over the door (if there is one).

 - Finish your business by aiming for the hole, adjusting your position slightly if you find that you're missing completely.
 This is the tricky part but don't worry: practice makes perfect.